 First I need to tell you that for the first 9 months of your life you are compared to different fruits and vegetables until you are as big as a watermelon and ready to come out… I may have just ruined watermelons for myself and anyone else who will read this.
 But currently, you are a Kumquat.
 This may be the first time I have ever used the word Kumquat so many times (or ever).
 I am not crazy about the word so I am choosing to call you a date since a kumquat (fourth time) is about the size of a date.

-If all goes well and your on time you will be joining us out here at the end of June.
-I feel, since you are coming late to the game and entering an already well established family unit, you deserve to be properly prepared for what you may find upon arrival.
+If all goes well and you’re on time you will be joining us out here at the end of June.
+I feel, since you are coming late to the game and entering an already well-established family unit, you deserve to be properly prepared for what you may find upon arrival.
 Consider this an orientation letter prior to commencing this thing we call life.

 Physically, I am the healthiest I have been in the last 14 years.
 I started running a year and a half ago and although I have taken a little break as a result of the morning sickness I still feel better than I have in any other pregnancy.
 Please don’t feel guilty about the morning sickness, I am more than happy to endure it for the end result and although physically it felt like hell I won’t hold it against you (all the time).

 As you can see I have been working on myself both physically and emotionally.
 And as a result, you will get the best of me!
 But probably the least of me… seeing as you will be the youngest of 5.

 To try and compensate for the significantly less time you have of me compared to your siblings I have already forewarned my work commitments that I will not be as available as I had been so far once you arrive.
 In fact, I even told them I may not be available before you arrive to fit in some time for myself before I am gobbled up by yet another love of my life entering this world.